gorilych/hwswa2/docs/roles.rst

 ==========

-HWSWA2 uses roles to determine what parameters it should obtain for the server asdfasf and what requirements it should satisfy.
+HWSWA2 uses roles to determine what parameters it should obtain for the server and what requirements it should satisfy.

 Role files are stored in *checks/* directory.